hungryram/yooripark2021/content/insurance/life-insurance.md

 title = "Life Insurance"
 [banner]
-heading = "Enjoy life worry-free knowing your loved ones are protected for the future" [menu.main] parent = "Insurance Plans" weight = 7
+heading = "Enjoy life worry-free knowing your loved ones are protected for the future" [search_engine_optimization] meta_description = "Get protection for your familys future with the right life insurance coverage.
+Contact a professional at RN Insurance, Inc at 978-427-2544" title_tag = "Business Insurance - RN Insurance, Inc."
+[menu.main]
+parent = "Insurance Plans"
+weight = 7